viganeshahr/TourismWebsite/README.md

 Make sure you import the database "tourismwebsite.sql" into your database.

-In TourismWebsite/LoggedIn/BookingConfirmed file make sure to add your email-id,password and the smtpjs id(unique id generated for secure communicaation link). for details regarding creating asecure channel in smtpjs follow wathc the below youtube link: https://www.youtube.com/watch?v=d_0LIOF_aoQ&t=44s and do the necessary security changes(like allowing third party apps to access your mail etc.) in your google account settings(if using gmail).
+In TourismWebsite/LoggedIn/BookingConfirmed file make sure to add your email-id,password and the smtpjs id(unique id generated for secure communicaation link). for details regarding creating asecure channel in smtpjs follow watch the below youtube link: https://www.youtube.com/watch?v=d_0LIOF_aoQ&t=44s and do the necessary security changes(like allowing third party apps to access your mail etc.) in your google account settings(if using gmail).